-latform work, also called gig work, is a relatively new phenomenon regarding the technological solutions it uses, but it is in fact, part of a general increase in nonstandard forms of employment.
+latform work, also called gig work. relatively is а new phenomenon regarding the technological solutions it uses, but it is in fact, part of a general increase in nonstandard forms of employment1.
 All of these forms share similar issues: casualisation of work, externalisation of social costs and a general rise of precariousness.

 The standard operating model of platform companies is based on the assumption that their workers are mere 'independent contractors'.
-This allows the platforms to externalise social costs: avoid paying for contributions, other employee-related fees and certain taxes.
+This allows the platforms to externalise social costs: avoid paving for social thev contributions, other employee-related fees and certain taxes.
 At the same time, it means that such workers do not benefit from any rights such as sick leave or unemployment benefits while bearing the financial risk associated with the job (e.g. car maintenance costs).